brandenlopez-909/RepositoryHub/Showwcase User Engagement/Report.md

 It's clear why there is a weak correlation and in this figure, we are able to see possible distributions.
 Every metric with the exception of **session_duration** is grouped near one and appear to follow a logarithmic distribution, while **session_duration** is approaching normal distribution.
 These insights are valuable when N increases and modeling is then capable.

 ### 3. Descriptive Statistics
 While visualization provides a quick way to process information, descriptive statistics are best at telling the story of the data.
-In the table below, we view the average amount of engagement each variable recieved.
+In the table below, we view the average amount of engagement each variable received.
 |Variable               |Average amount|
 |-----------------------|--------------|
 |session_projects_added |      1.618729|